 The City was awarded \$1.2 million in HOME-ARP funding through the American Recovery Act.
-An assessment is currently being designed and funding priorities / allocations will be determined in 2022 through 2023.
+An assessment was designed and conducted in 2022-2023 and the HOME-ARP allocation plan was submitted to HUD by March 31, 2023 and subsequently approved.